JasemDuncan/covid-visualizer/README.md

 # # Covid Visualizer

 Covid visualizer is a simple, interactive way to visualize the impact of COVID-19.
-This project use API to retrieve real information of the data about covid-19.
-The information is divide by countries and first you can see a list of all countries around the world and when you click the detail information will present.
+This project uses API to retrieve real information of the data about covid-19.
+The information is divided by countries and first you can see a list of all countries around the world and when you click the detail information will present.

 ![](./src/0.png)